ppy/osu-wiki/news/2026/2026-05-02-the-gates-open-for-the-lazer-grand-arena-2026.md

 ![](/wiki/shared/news/2026-05-02-the-gates-open-for-the-lazer-grand-arena-2026/bracket-stage.jpg)

 In the Lazer Grand Arena format, the match starts with the Blue player (low seed).
-Both players alternate to ban one map, protect one map, and a second ban.
+Both players alternate to ban one map, protect one map, and ban a second map.
 Protected maps can't be banned by either player and may only be picked by the player who protected them.

 The match itself is a best-of-five, with each point being played in "sets" of two maps each.
 The Red player (high seed) makes the first pick, following an A-B-B-A order for the remainder of the match.
 In practice, this means that players take turns first picking for each new set.

 Scoring is cumulative within a set.
 The scores from the two maps are combined, and the player with the highest total score earns one point.
 The first player to reach three points wins.
 If the match reaches a 2 to 2 tie, the fifth set expands into a three map brawl, concluding with a brand new osu! original beatmap.

 The bracket stage kicks off with **single elimination** for the Round of 32 and Round of 16.
-Once we get to the Top 8, a Losers bracket is introducted, shifting the format to a **double elimination bracket** for the remainter of the tournament.
+Once we get to the Top 8, a Losers bracket is introduced, shifting the format to a **double elimination bracket** for the remainder of the tournament.

 ---